maladjus/100-days-of-code/log.md

 ** Thoughts ** Coding in Sonic Pi tickles me to no end.
 I smile dreaming of the possibilities that will come with continued practice.

 **Link to work:** N/A - Will share the Square track when I'm ready to share it.

+## Day 14: January 16, 2017

+** Today's Progress**: Spent another hour coding to learn how to play chord-based arpeggios in Sonic Pi.
+Got a great start on a new melody.
+Also spent some time trying to get a better understanding of using GitHub by creating a new repository in which to store/update my HTML practice pages.

+** Thoughts ** I am excited about what I'm learning in both Sonic Pi and what I learned about GitHub, too.
+Good stuff all around.

+**Link to work:** N/A - Will share the Arp track when I'm ready to share it, perhaps in a new Sonic Pi repository :)